Loading Patchies...

 Output Resolution

-Visual objects (three, regl, canvas, p5, etc.) render at full window resolution by default.
-For data textures or lightweight renders, reduce the texture size:
+By default, visual objects such as three, regl, canvas, and p5 render at the full window resolution.
+For data textures or light renders, reduce the texture size:

 setResolution(256) // 256×256